 Much of Cohen's work is fueled by her exploration of intersections between music and visual art, leading her to collaborate with art museums and curators.
 The Course of Empire, Cohen's string quartet inspired by paintings by Thomas Cole, was performed by members of A Far Cry in July 2011 at the Peabody Essex Museum in Salem, MA at the opening of the national touring exhibit, Painting the American Vision.
 (Read the article from The Boston Globe about this event.)
 Cohen's wind quintet Watercolors, inspired by the paintings of Charles Burchfield, was featured by the prestigious Parrish Art Museum in Southampton, NY as part of the grand opening of the Museum's new facility in November 2012.
 Watercolors was performed by The Chelsea Quintet for an audience of about 400, an event cited by the Director of the Museum as "one of the best of the opening weekend."
 Richard Vaudrey and Karlos Rodriguez of The Catalyst Quartet co-premiered Cohen's Horizon for solo cello in the galleries of the Parrish Art Museum on its one-year anniversary last November.

 Cohen received a Bachelor of Music in Composition with Academic Honors from the New England Conservatory of Music in May 2012, where she studied with Michael Gandolfi and John Mallia.
 NEC awarded Cohen the George Whitefield Chadwick Medal, the highest possible honor for a graduating senior, and named her their 2011-2012 Presser Scholar.
-She premiered chamber works on 20 concerts during the 2008-2012 seasons of NEC's Tuesday Night New Music concert series and won the NEC Honors Ensemble Composition Competition in 2011.
+She premiered 19 chamber works during the 2008-2012 seasons of NEC's Tuesday Night New Music concert series and won the NEC Honors Ensemble Composition Competition in 2011.